SHITIANYU-hue/ASL-Recognition/README.md

 ### Training Loop
 The training of the model is implemented and performed in `train.py`.

-The trainig loop currently uses minibatch gradient descent to optmize the weights of the model.
+The training loop currently uses minibatch gradient descent to optmize the weights of the model.

 ### Results
 The results of the first three trials can be seen in the `results_trial1`, `results_trial2`, and `results_trial3` directories.